 Since February 2010, the AAMS Decree No. 43593 of 22 January 2010, which includes the implementing regulations governing the operations of VLTs in Italy, is the legal regime applicable to VLTs.
 Under this decree, the VLTs and the related gaming systems must be connected to a control system and network operated by an authorized network system operator.
 The games played on the VLTs will be capable of being monitored remotely for regulatory and tax purposes.
 The AAMS decree also sets forth requirements for the testing and start-up of the gaming systems, the operating parameters for the games and the timing of introduction of VLTs into the Italian market.
+The AAMS decree provided that the maximum payout for VLT games is $\in$ 5,000.
+However, this amount is higher for jackpots: there is a $\in$ 100,000 maximum jackpot for each gaming room and a $\notin$ 500,000 maximum jackpot for each gaming system.
+Under the AAMS decree, no less than 85% of wagers must be paid to players, and up to a maximum of 4% of wagers can be paid to players in jackpots.

-The maximum cost of an individual game is ≤ 10.00 and the minimum cost is ≤ 0.50 .
+The maximum cost of an individual game is $\in 10.00$ and the minimum cost is $\in 0.50$ .
 Payment for games may be made by coins or currency, tickets from ticket technology systems, prepaid cards, "smart" cards in respect of registered gaming accounts or the reinvestment of previous winnings.